mulearnucek/ucek/contents/admissions/btech.md

 To express interest in future vacancies for B.Tech admission under the NRI quota, please submit the enclosed form.
 When vacancies arise, the admission process will be conducted in accordance with the NRI prospectus guidelines.

+₹100/- should be paid at University Cash Counter (Kariavattom) and the challan should be brought along with the application.

 [Registration Form for B.Tech degree courses under NRI quota.](https://docs.google.com/forms/d/e/1FAIpQLSdrUTSeeNzymiQ2yyiUoYLxSdUUl_SLgU3H7dTWwbPRant1WQ/viewform)

 [Download Application Form for admission to B.Tech degree courses under NRI quota.](/docs/nriadm.pdf)